zer010101/SearchTerm/README.md

 ## About
-SearchTerm Is A Python Library That Simplifies Google Dorking.
-No Need To Provide A Cookie, SearchTerm Grabs One For You!
+SearchTerm is a python library that simplifies Google Dorking.
+No need to provide a cookie, SearchTerm grabs one for you!

 ## Usage
 Here is an example on how to use this library.